Do USB-A to USB-C Fast Charging Cables Really Work?

 Lithium Polymer (Li-Po) battery.
 PD fast charging.
 Holds up to 8 days of reliable power on a single charge.
 Boasts a charging speed 50% faster than ordinary portable chargers.

-So, What Is a USB-A to USB-C Fast Charging Cable?
+What is a USB-A to USB-C Fast Charging Cable?

 You’ve probably got a drawer full of them: cables with that classic, rectangular USB-A end.
 A USB-A to USB-C cable is simply a bridge between that older standard and the newer, oval-shaped USB-C port found on most modern devices.
 It lets you connect your new phone or tablet to older power bricks, laptops, and car chargers.
 The big question is, can these cables actually "fast charge" your devices?